njhmagyar/njhmagyar.github.io/_posts/2024-10-24-codespec-problem-interface.md

 ## The Problem
 {:.mt-3}

-Learning to program comes with a unique set of challenges; among them: learning to think logically/programmatically, using correct syntax, and mastering fundamental concepts such as variables and data types.
+Learning to program comes with a unique set of challenges, including: learning to think logically/programmatically, using correct syntax, and mastering fundamental concepts such as variables and data types.

 Most challenging of all, however, is that learners have to overcome many of these obstacles simultaneously.